 ISSA also offers good options for professional advancement with specialty courses.
 For example:

 As you can see, ISSA offers three primary options for further advancement.
-For instance, those who aspire to rent a studio and teach group classes could benefit from Advanced Group Training.
+Advanced Group Training could benefit those who aspire to rent a studio and teach group classes.

 The good news is that each includes a nutritionist certification, which adds a layer of credibility and expands your skill set.
 You can learn about the differences between a personal trainer and a master trainer here.